John Starks Admits Biggie’s Song “I Got A Story To Tell” About A Knick Getting Robbed Is A True Story

 One last thing about the John Starks interview.
 The first question was about John Starks’ infamous dunk from Tuesday, May 25th of 1993 “on” Michael Jordan and if he owned any posters of it.
 He said he had a painting of it.
 What I have is a very interesting item featuring that dunk.
 You might notice something, or should I say someone, is missing from that item.

 Unlike the Biggie song, this isn’t that big of a mystery.
-Upper Deck had an exclusive contract with Jordan that prevented other companies from using his image eventhough they had a NBA license.
+Upper Deck had an exclusive contract with Jordan that prevented other companies from using his image even if they had a NBA license.
+This is also why Jordan isn’t in 90’s videos games like NBA Jam and NBA Live.